Lomzem/CSUChicoNotes/csci431w/report-notes.md

 - Nuances, detail, replicable
 - More formal
     - No contractions
+    - Good to use first person (We performed task)

 ## Methods
 - Approaches we used to learn more about our users